t-morgan/aiagent/README.md

 # 🤖 Gemini-Powered AI Coding Agent
 This is a command-line AI agent powered by Google's Gemini API.
 It can autonomously explore, read, execute, and modify code in a secure working directory based on natural language prompts.

-Inspired by the excellent [Boot.dev course on building an AI agent in Python](https://www.boot.dev/courses/build-ai-agent-python), this project serves as a fully working example of LLM tool use via function calling.
+Follows the excellent [Boot.dev course on building an AI agent in Python](https://www.boot.dev/courses/build-ai-agent-python), this project serves as a fully working example of LLM tool use via function calling.

 ---